ARTICLES

 Alstroemeria, often referred to as the Peruvian lily, represents strong emotional bonds and mutual support.
 In the language of flowers, it is closely linked to devotion and being cherished by another person.
 This association makes it a thoughtful choice when love is rooted in loyalty rather than display.

-Miss Alstroemeria
+Tesselaar Alstroemeria Karolien Miss Alstroemeria

 Different colors refine its meaning further.
-White alstroemeria is commonly associated with sincerity and trust, making it suitable for close friendships and steady partnerships.
+White Alstroemeria is commonly associated with sincerity and trust, making it suitable for close friendships and steady partnerships.
 Yellow tones convey appreciation and positivity, while softer shades are often chosen to communicate care during difficult moments.
 As a flower, alstroemeria reflects love that is consistent and dependable.

 Carnations as a Symbol of Deep Affection

-Carnations are among the most historically layered flowers associated with love.
+Carnations (Dianthus) are among the most historically layered flowers associated with love.
 Their meaning varies strongly by color, which allows for precise emotional expression.
 Red carnations are traditionally linked to deep affection and admiration, often used when feelings are strong and enduring rather than fleeting.

 Carnations grown at EMF Flowers